-Once identified, HEART's overarching goal is to ensure educational stability by removing barriers to enrollment, attendance and academic achievement.
-In addition, referrals to internal and external service providers are secured, and students are eligible for free school meals, out of boundary school bus transportation, and school resources such as school supplies and school uniform items.
-Depending on your current housing status (which is determined by filling out a Student Housing Questionnaire), your school-aged student may be eligible for services through HEART.
+Depending on your current housing status, determined by the completion of a Student Housing Questionnaire, your school-aged student may be eligible for services through HEART.
 For more information, call 754-321-1566 or visit browardschools.com/heart.

 HOME EDUCATION (HOMESCHOOLED)